Home/Reviews/Full Review/Parktown Residence

 • Pinery Residences offers comparable configurations in the same district at $200K-$500K less

 Parktown Residence scores 3 out of 4 on our Exit pillar.
-The demand fundamentals are strong — arguably the strongest in District 18.
-But the CRL timing and untested price territory prevent a perfect score.
+12,500+ HDB units within 2km reach MOP between 2024 and 2030, the deepest buyer pool in District 18.
+But the CRL timing and the lack of a resale benchmark at this PSF prevent a perfect score.

-The Tampines North and surrounding BTO estates form one of the largest upgrader pipelines feeding into any single development in the east:
+The Tampines North and surrounding BTO estates form one of the largest pools of upgraders coming through to any single condo in the east.

 HDB Estate Lease Start Est. MOP Units